songcy08/songcy08.github.io/publications/publications.md

 # Publications
 ## Journal Transactions
 1. **Changyue Song**, Kaibo Liu, and Xi Zhang (2018), “A Generic Framework for Multisensor Degradation Modeling based on Supervised Classification and Failure Surface,” *IISE Transactions*, in press.
-2. Mimhee Kim, **Changyue Song**, and Kaibo Liu (2018), “A Generic Health Index Approach for Multisensor Degradation Modeling and Sensor Selection,” *IEEE Transactions on Automation Science and Engineering*, in press.
+2. Minhee Kim, **Changyue Song**, and Kaibo Liu (2018), “A Generic Health Index Approach for Multisensor Degradation Modeling and Sensor Selection,” *IEEE Transactions on Automation Science and Engineering*, in press.
 3. **Changyue Song** and Kaibo Liu (2018), “Statistical Degradation Modeling and Prognostics of Multiple Sensor Signals via Data Fusion: A Composite Health Index Approach,” *IISE Transactions*, 50(10), 853-867.
 (This paper received the Best Paper Finalist award (theoretical track) in the Data Mining Section of INFORMS, 2017)
 4. Abdallah Chehade, **Changyue Song**, Kaibo Liu, Abhinav Saxena, and Xi Zhang (2018), “A Data-level Fusion Approach for Degradation Modeling and Prognostic Analysis under Multiple Failure Modes,” *Journal of Quality Technology*, 50(2), 150-165.
 (This paper received the Best Student Paper Finalist award (2nd place) in the QCRE Section of IISE Annual Conference 2016).
 5. **Changyue Song**, Kaibo Liu, and Xi Zhang (2017), “Integration of Data-level Fusion Model and Kernel Methods for Degradation Modeling and Prognostic Analysis,” *IEEE Transactions on Reliability*, 67(2), 640-650.